Monitor tool

 The top menu contains the main controls for the table view.

 Depth: This control is responsible for the depth of history data, i.e., how many steps into the past we need to go through to show attribute and parameter values.
 The maximum is 12 steps into the past.
 You can choose how many steps you want to see and check how values change.
-For example, if you set depth=4, you will see values 4, 3, 2, 1, and 0 for all chosen parameters in monitor.
+For example, if you set depth=4, you will see values for three steps from the past [3], [2], [1] and the last received values [0].

 Play: This button allows you to start getting updates of values into the table.
 So you will see how values are changing and updating in real-time.